TeskaLabs/coingame/README.md

 Later in the game, players run their mining code, and they can decide if they want to optimize, refactor or change their code to improve their changes.

 ## Prerequisites

- * Internet connectivity or at least a LAN with an IP protocol (e.g., on the off-site)
+ * Internet connectivity or a LAN with an IP protocol (e.g., on the retreat site)
- * Laptops or PCs for each player, they should be comparable concerning computing performance.
+ * Laptop or PC for each player (comparable concerning computing performance)
- * Python (or other) runtime environment at each player laptop
+ * Python (or other) runtime environment at each player laptop or PC
- * Text editor or IDE at each player laptop
+ * Text editor or IDE at each player laptop or PC
- * Coin Game Server
+ * CoinGame Server
  * RabbitMQ

+## Documentation

+...